Creating an Angular Bootstrap

 The Angular team did not stop there.
-They kept on improving the framework by introducing new features and fixing various bugs and a few years later came Angular 4.
+They kept on improving the framework by introducing new features and fixing various bugs, and a few years later came Angular 4.

-- Note that there is no Angular 3.
-Not because they forgot to name the next version, Angular 3, but because they skipped it.
-Here’s why, The Angular codebase has various libraries with their own versions such as core, animations, router, etc. Now while all other libraries were at 2.3 versions, the router was at version 3.
-The next version would have been 2.4 but for a router, coming back to 2.4 from 3 was not correct.
-So to avoid any confusion, Google decided to skip version 3 altogether and the next version was named Angular 4.
+Note: There is no Angular 3, not because they forgot to name the next version, Angular 3 but because they skipped it.
+Why?
+Let’s see.
+The Angular codebase had various libraries with their own versions such as core, animations, router, etc. Now while all the other libraries were at their 2.3 version, the router alone was at Version 3.
+The next version had to be 2.4, but for the router going back to Version 2.4 from 3 was not correct.
+Therefore, to avoid confusion, Google decided to skip Version 3 altogether, and the next version was named Angular 4.
 ‘Angular’ gradually became a blanket term for Angular 2 and all the other versions released after Angular 2.

-- Then the next version, Angular 5 came.
-The main purpose of Angular 5 was to make angular faster.
-Google has managed to improve the loading time and the execution time with Angular 5.
+Then came the next version, Angular 5.
+The main purpose of Angular 5 was to make Angular faster.
+Google managed to improve the loading time and the execution time with Angular 5.

-Now, moving further in this tutorial, let’s learn more about Angular 6 starting with the installation.
+Now, moving further in this tutorial, let’s learn more about Angular 6 starting with its installation.

-In this section of this tutorial, we will install Angular 6 step by step and then create a demo application.
+In this section of the Angular 6 tutorial, we will install Angular 6 step by step and then will create a demo application.

 Downloading and Installing Node.js

-Step 1: We are going to start by downloading the Node.js environment.
-Click Here to download.
+- Step 1: We are going to start the whole process by downloading the Node.js environment.
+Click here to download.

-Step 2: After downloading the installer, you can start the installation making sure that you include the npm packages as shown in the following screenshot.
+- Step 2: After downloading the installer, we can start the installation by making sure that we include the ‘npm package manager’ as shown in the following screenshot:

-Step 3: Type in the following command in your terminal to make sure Node.js is correctly installed.
+- Step 3: Type in the following command in the terminal to make sure if Node.js is correctly installed: